Enlighten streamlines open world games with World Partition in Unreal Engine 5

 Per Region Per Region Per Region

-You can also configure grid cell values directly from an actor’s detail panel, giving you flexibility to match the setup to your specific scene requirements.
+Grid cell values can also be adjusted directly from an actor’s detail panel, giving your workflow more flexibility during setup to better accommodate any specific scene layouts.

 By default, World Partition scenes start with Medium (1/4) resolution.
 This works well for most areas where the player will move around.
 For open or inaccessible areas, use Low (1/16), and for extremely distant regions (e.g. the edges of the world), use Background (1/64) for optimal efficiency.

-In addition to the features covered in this article, Enlighten 4.03.P1 introduces many other improvements to streamline workflows when using World Partition.
-With these updates, Enlighten is now well-suited for real-world production environments that make use of World Partition.
-We encourage you to try out Enlighten 4.03.P1 and see the improvements for yourself.
+In addition to the features covered in this article, Enlighten 4.03.P1 introduces many other improvements to streamline workflows when using World Partition in Unreal Engine 5.
+With these updates, Enlighten is now well-suited for real-world production environments built on World Partition.
+Developers building open-world games are encouraged to explore Enlighten 4.03.P1, which provides efficient, real-time global illumination for large-scale environments.

 Free Trial / Purchase / Inquiry